tits4net/Transparent-Secure-Gateway/README.md

 TCP handle packet size with MSS-Clamping but other protocol should not send more then 1411 byte of data.
 You can still reduce MTU if maximum packet size could be bigger.

-* ZeroMQ lost connection after 127 messages
+* ZeroMQ loose connection after 127 messages

 You have to use version bigger then 4.1.3 (4.0.X is retired)

-* Is there any log
+* Is there any log ?

 Somes logs are written in /var/log/syslog